Civet

 A civet (/ˈsɪvᵻt/) is a small, lean, mostly nocturnal mammal native to tropical Asia and Africa, especially the tropical forests.
 The term civet applies to over a dozen different species, mostly from the family Viverridae.
-Most of the species diversity is found in southeast Asia.
-The best-known species is the African civet, Civettictis civetta, which historically has been the main species from which a musky scent used in perfumery, also referred to as "civet", was obtained.
+Most of the species's diversity is found in southeast Asia.
+Civets do not form a monophyletic group, as they consist only of certain members of the Viverridae and Eupleridae.

+The African civet, Civettictis civetta, has historically been the main species from which a musky scent used in perfumery, also referred to as "civet", was obtained.

 Naming

 The common name is used for a variety of carnivoran mammal species, mostly of the family Viverridae.
 It is also used to refer to the African palm civet and the Malagasy civet.

 The African palm civet (Nandinia binotata) is genetically distinct and belongs in its own monotypic family, Nandiniidae.

 The Malagasy civet (Fossa fossana) belongs to a separate family Eupleridae, with other carnivorans of Madagascar.
 The Malagasy civet was to be placed in the subfamily Hemigalinae with the banded palm civets and then in its own subfamily, Fossinae, because of similarities with others in the group pointed out by Gregory, but it is now classified as a member of the subfamily Euplerinae, after Pocock pointed out more similarities with that one.